History of the Jews in Sardinia: Medieval history

-In 1325, Sardinia fell under the rule of the Kingdom of Aragon.
+In 1325, Sardinia fell under the rule of the Crown of Aragon.
 For the first century during Iberian rule, life was more or less pleasant for Sardinian Jews.
 During this time Spanish Jews began to arrive and settle on the island.
 The Jewish inhabitants of Marseille fleeing violence in 1484 and again in 1485, which led to an exodus of Jews from the city, settled in Sardinia which became home to about 200 Jewish families from Marseille Also, in 1485, the Jews of Sardinia were declared property of the King of Aragon and were governed by his authority alone.

 Many Jewish families lived in the capital of the Kingdom of Sardinia, Cagliari, where there was a large synagogue.
 This synagogue was eventually forcibly converted into a Roman Catholic Church, which today goes by the name of Santa Croce However, the largest Jewish community in Sardinia was located in the city of Alghero.
 Many Jewish families were engaged in trade and other professions such as banking and medicine.
 While life was good for the Jews in Alghero, the Jews living in other Sardinian cities endured increasing intolerance.
 This included the establishment of Jewish ghettos and special identifying clothing as well as forced baptism.
 Any further Jewish immigration to Sardinia was halted under pain of death.
 A decree issued in 1481 fixed the penalties for an offense against Christianity and for the employment of Christian servants.
 In 1492, the Spanish crown with the Alhambra Decree ordered the expulsion of Jews from the Iberian Crown: later that year the Jews of Sardinia and Corsica were also ordered to leave.
 Thus, many Sardinian Jews arrived in Malta, Greece, and the Italian region of Calabria, which became a temporary home for other Sephardic refugees as well.
 Sardinia is also mentioned in the Spanish Inquisition records pertaining to a population of Marranos.